Our Reverse Osmosis Drinking Water System (Review)

-First of all, the most frequently asked question I’ve received in regards to this topic… why install a water filtration system in the first place?
-It’s kind of a long winded answer.
 Emmett & I both grew up on farms in the country drinking well water- which I honestly loved.
 After moving into our first home that had city water, we would just drink water from the tap.
 Since moving to the mountains, I just assumed we’d have fresh decent tap water.
 Despite the funky taste of our water here at home, the idea of fresh mountain spring water seemed harmless.
 We tried it for a bit, but just couldn’t get over the odd flavor.
+Next, came a letter from our city, stating that the radium levels in our water tested too high.

-The radium in the water was detected at a level of 9.7 picocuries per liter (pCi/L)– which is double the maximum contamination level set by the EPA (environmental protection agency).
-Why we didn’t receive a notice in the mail, I’m not certain (maybe one of us accidentally tossed it thinking it was junk mail?)– but it obviously caused concern.
+The radium in the water was detected at a level of 9.7 picocuries per liter (pCi/L)– which is double the maximum contamination level set by the EPA.
 Increased levels of radium can contribute to all sorts of health issues, from a weakened immune system, anemia, cracked teeth, and if exposure persists- even cancer.
-The city released statements ensuring everyone it was fine and not to worry, but we didn’t want to chance it.
-This news really pushed us to finally install an RO system.
+This news really pushed us to finally install an RO system and ditch our temporary freestanding unit.

-Months ago, I shared on Instagram that we were planning to install a new water filtration system and I was very surprised to learn that people have strong opinions on RO.
-It was totally a mixed bag… 50% of people absolutely love their RO system, and the other 50% discouraged us from installing it altogether.
-After LOTS of research, Emmett & I decided to move forward with buying a system and spent many hours finding the best one for our house.
+I was surprised to learn that people have strong opinions on RO.
+It was totally a mixed bag… 50% of people absolutely love their RO system, and the other 50% discouraged us from installing one altogether.
+After LOTS of research, Emmett and I decided to move forward with buying a system and spent many hours finding the best one for our house.
 We determined the mixed reviews probably had more to do with investing in a quality system that does a multitude of things: filtering, adding good minerals back into the water, etc. Most people who discouraged the use of RO complained about losing the good minerals that our bodies need.
 We wanted a system that filtered the bad toxins out, while pushing the good stuff back into the water.

 • The heart of the system is the Reverse Osmosis (RO) filter that removes contaminants down to 0.0001 microns – so small that only water molecules can squeeze through but virtually nothing else.